LunaTechsDev/Luna-shooter-engine/README.md

-# Luna Case Files
+# Luna Rogue Engine
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that allows you to create Case File Scene in your game.
+> An RPGMakerMV/MZ plugin that adds Rogue-Like Elements to your game.